-The body/MSK fellowship at Rush University Medical Center is a competitive program committed to providing the finest subspecialty training in body MRI, musculoskeletal MRI/CT, and ultrasound.
-The 12 month curriculum consists of rotations at the Rush University Medical Center Tower, the Rush Professional Building outpatient center, and the Midwest Orthopaedics Building at Rush.
+The body/MSK fellowship at Rush University Medical Center is a competitive program committed to providing the finest subspecialty training in body MRI, musculoskeletal MRI/CT and ultrasound.
+The 12-month curriculum consists of rotations at the Rush University Medical Center Tower, the Rush Professional Building outpatient center and the Midwest Orthopaedics Building at Rush.

 Body Imaging and Musculoskeletal Radiology Fellowship Overview

 Rush University Medical Center, the primary teaching hospital for Rush Medical College, offers four one-year fellowship positions.
-The fellows spend a total of eight months in magnetic resonance imaging (body/MSK) and our months in ultrasound.
+The fellows spend a total of eight months in magnetic resonance imaging (body/MSK) and four months in ultrasound.

 The Section of Ultrasonography performs approximately 100 exams per day in inpatient and outpatient imaging facilities and the non-invasive vascular laboratory.
 A large volume of vascular, obstetrical and transplant examinations is performed.
 The section features the latest technology, including a total of 18 ultrasoojnd machines within the inpatient and outpatient faciltiies, consisting of a mixture of Siemens and GE machines.
 Although we are fully integrated with the department's GE PACS, we also have Syngo as our dedicated ultrasound PACS for real-time digital clip storage and display capabiltieis.
 Manufacturers use the section as a test site for innovative equipment.